 It was was named after monks that harvested the fruit in southern Chinese mountains as early as the 13th century.

 Rarely found in the wild, monk fruits were originally grown in regions including the Guangxi and Guangdong Mountains in China.
-The Chinese government has actually a ban on monk fruit and its genetic material, stopping it from leaving the country.
+The Chinese government actually has a ban on monk fruit and its genetic material, stopping it from leaving the country.

 Therefore the fruit must be grown and manufactured in China.
 This, combined with the complicated process of extraction, makes monk fruit products expensive to create.